 It looked pretty promising.
 Once I started reading the description of the job, I realized it was just a cover.
-Not only were they requesting a translator, but also someone who could provide simultaneous interpreting and voice-over.
-In addition, this person had to perform the work of a clerical assistant, a customer service representative, a tour guide and, literally, perform other responsibilities as assigned.
+Not only was it requesting a translator, but also someone who could provide simultaneous interpreting and voice-over.
+Besides, this person had to perform the work of a clerical assistant, a customer service representative, a tour guide and, literally, perform other responsibilities as assigned.

 In short, that company wants a person that can do anything and everything.
 I’ve been there before, so I know the person taking on this job will be squeezed to the point of eventually hating it.
 Of course, the salary will never be enough.

 If you want to have high-quality work performed, you need to have a happy employee first.
-In order to accomplish that, you need a person focused on a specific area.
+To accomplish that, you need a person focused on a specific area.
 Multitasking is detrimental to the health of the worker and his/her performance.